athira-saji/athira-saji/README.md

 # 👋 Hi, I'm Athira Saji

+I'm a final-year Computer Engineering student interested in software development, backend engineering, and AI.
 I enjoy building web applications and exploring data.

 ## 🚀 What I’m Working On